Omaha, Nebraska Population 2020

-Omaha is the largest city in Nebraska and sits on the Missouri River, around 10 miles north of the mouth of the Platte River.
+Omaha is the largest city in the state of Nebraska and sits on the Missouri River, around 10 miles north of the mouth of the Platte River.
 Omaha also anchors the Omaha-Council Bluffs metropolitan area.
-In 2014, Omaha has an estimated population of 411,000, making it the 42nd largest city in the United States.
+Omaha has an estimated population of 468,262, making it the 42nd largest city in the United States.

-Omaha has an estimated population of 411,000, although the population including the suburbs is around 423,000.
+Omaha has a current estimated population of 468,262, although the population including the suburbs is around 423,000.
 The 2010 census found a population of 408,958 with a population density of 3,218 people per square mile in Omaha.

 Jewish immigrants moved to Omaha in the early 20th century and began setting up businesses in the commercial area, which is now the heart of the African American community.
 Omaha also has a Little Italy neighborhood south of downtown.

-In the last two decades, a number of African immigrants have settled in Omaha.
-There are around 8,500 Sudanese in the city, which is the largest population of Sudanese refugees in the U.S. There are ten tribes from Sudan in Omaha, along with immigrants from Nigeria, Kenya, Ghana, Cameroon and Togo.
+In the last two decades, some African immigrants have settled in Omaha.
+There are around 8,500 Sudanese in the city, which is the largest population of Sudanese refugees in the U.S. There are ten tribes from Sudan in Omaha, along with immigrants from Nigeria, Kenya, Ghana, Cameroon, and Togo.